Ensemble Variational Fokker-Planck Methods for Data Assimilation: Numerical experiments

 \section{Numerical experiments}

 We illustrate the effectiveness of the VFP approach to data assimilation, and compare it to other state-of-the-art methods, with the help of several numerical experiments.
-All test problems and implementations are from the ODE Test problems suite~\cite{otp,otpsoft}.
-To quantify analysis accuracy we use the spatio-temporal root mean squared error(RMSE) defined as
+All test problems and implementations are from the ODE Test problems suite~\cite{otp,otpsoft}. {To assess the quality of the analysis and forecast ensemble, we consider the spatio-temporal root mean squared error (RMSE) and the KL-divergence of a scaled ensemble rank histogram and the ideal scaled ensemble rank histogram (i.e a uniform distribution).
+The RMSE is given as